springer12/simplisafe-python/docs/system.rst

 contains any active system notifications (in the form of :meth:`SystemNotification <simplipy.system.SystemNotification>` objects).

-As notifications are cleared (via the SimpliSafe™ web app, etc.), they will disappear from the ``notifications`` property when the :meth:`update() <simplipy.system.System.update>` coroutine is called.
+Notifications remain within ``system.notifications`` until cleared, which can be accomplished by:

+1. Manually clearing them in the SimpliSafe™ web and mobile applications
+2. Using the :meth:`system.clear_notifications <simplipy.system.System.clear_notifications>`
+   coroutine.

 PINs
 ----